bmoshe/bootcamp-backend/chapters/Chapter 1 - Models.md

-# Step 1 - The Task and TaskList Models
+# Chapter 1 - The Task and TaskList Models
+Models are M in MVC.
+They're the primary way of interacting with data in the database.

 If you're not familiar with MVC, or you want to know more about how Rails' models work, here's an excellent resource that covers their general purpose and functionality: http://guides.rubyonrails.org/active_record_basics.html#what-is-active-record-questionmark